3mdeb/openpower-coreboot-docs/devnotes/porting.md

 - `src/include/usr/lpc/lpc_const.H`
 - `src/usr/lpc/lpcdd.H`

-SBE (Self Boot Engine) seem to be passing some data structure to hostboot during handoff of the control.
+SBE (Self Boot Engine) seems to be passing some data structure to hostboot during handoff of the control.
 It is parsed by hostboot to retrieve data such as LPC base address.
 This base address is needed to implement in\* and out\* functions to generate IO cycles.

-TODO: calculate the LPC base address instead of hardcoding it, since the defautl values may be overriden (see `BLTOHB_SECURE_OVERRIDES`).
+TODO: calculate the LPC base address instead of hardcoding it, since the default values may be overriden (see `BLTOHB_SECURE_OVERRIDES`).

 hostboot repo: https://github.com/open-power/hostboot
 sbe repo: https://github.com/open-power/sbe